jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 < Picture 35: Square called Do with 5 other squares: I, = 0, <= 5, ++, A B. >

-The algebra you see in the diagrams above (for instance __<= 5__) are actually calls to algebraic procedures.
+The algebra you see in the diagrams above (for instance __<= 5__) are actually calls to algebraic commands.
 The algebraic language can be integrated like that in the diagram code.
 The integration of other languages into diagram code is discussed in a separate chapter.
 Here I’ve only used it to show how using the execution flow statements can look in practice.

 < Algebra covered in Math, Language embedding in a Code Language chapter >

 < Tell not to worry about the algebraic operations and assignment.
-Algebra operations and assignment are themselves procedures that can be called which are explained later. >
+Algebra operations and assignment are themselves commands that can be called which are explained later. >

 < Examples of simpler loops, in which